 The more prospective owners tell breeders that they want a Rottweiler with a natural tail, the more pressure will build to stop tail docking in Rottweilers entirely.

 This does not mean you should not adopt a Rottweiler whose tail has been docked.
 The puppy had no choice in the matter.
-But if you have a choice, choose a Rottweiler that has been allowed to keep their tail.
+But if you have a choice, choose a Rottweiler that has been allowed to keep its tail.